-The Department of Language Studies offers courses through the second year college level in English as a Second Language, French, and Spanish.
+The Department of Language Studies offers courses through the second year college level in French and Spanish.

 First-year students acquire proficiency in listening, speaking, reading, and writing the language of their choice.
 Second year students continue building language proficiency while being introduced to the culture and more specialized topics in history, culture, and literature of the countries where the language is spoken.